 To configure the MAC filter, first you need to create rules (specify MAC addresses of devices for which the specified filtering modes will be applied).
-To do this, click the ADD button ( \(\ddagger)\).
+To do this, click the ADD button ( \( \ddaggerap) \).

-Figure 114.
+Figure 115.
 The window for adding a rule for the MAC filter.

 Parameter Description Frequency band From the drop-down list, select a band of the wireless network.
 SSID A wireless network to which the rule will be applied.
 Select the needed value from the drop-down list.
 MAC address In the field, enter the MAC address to which the selected filtering mode will be applied.
+You can enter the MAC address of a device connected to the router's LAN at the moment.
+To do this, select the relevant device from the drop-down list (the field will be filled in automatically).
 Hostname The name of the device for easier identification ( optional ).
 You can specify any name.
 Enable If the switch is moved to the right, the rule is active.
 Move the switch to the left to disable the rule.